+Mentioned

+Mentioned

+Regular Plan

+Not mentioned

+Regular Plan

+Regular Plan

 In cases of wrong/ invalid/ incomplete ARN codes mentioned on the application form, the application shall be processed under Direct Plan.
 The AMC shall endeavour on best effort basis to obtain the correct ARN code within 30 calendar days of the receipt of the application form from the investor.
 In case the correct code is received within 30 calendar days, the AMC shall reprocess the transaction under Regular Plan from the date of application without any exit load.

-Bajaj Finserv Healthcare Fund - Direct Plan is only for investors who purchase /subscribe units in a Scheme directly with the Fund.
+Bajaj Finserv Arbitrage Fund - Direct Plan is only for investors who purchase /subscribe units in a Scheme directly with the Fund.
 Default option will be Growth Option.
 Default sub-option will be Reinvestment of Income Distribution cum capital withdrawal sub-option.

-For detailed disclosure on default plans and options, kindly refer SAI.

 XI.
-Load Structure

-Entry Load: Nil

-Exit Load: For each purchase of units through Lumpsum / switch-in / Systematic Investment Plan (SIP) and Systematic Transfer Plan (STP), exit load will be as follows:

-- if units are redeemed / switched out within 3 months from the date of allotment: 1% of applicable NAV. - if units are redeemed/switched out after 3 months from the date of allotment, no exit load is payable.

-The Scheme will not levy exit load in case the timelines for rebalancing portfolio as stated in SEBI Master Circular for Mutual Funds dated June 27, 2024, is not complied with.
+Load Structure Entry Load - Nil (Consolidated Std.
+Obs.
+47) Exit Load: 0.25% of applicable NAV if redeemed/switched out within 15 days from the date of allotment.
+Nil if redeemed/switched out after 15 days from the date of allotment.
+Std. obs.
+16 The Scheme will not levy exit load in case the timelines for rebalancing portfolio as stated in SEBI Master Circular for Mutual Funds dated June 27, 2024 is not complied with.
 The Trustee / AMC reserves the right to change the load structure any time in the future if they so deem fit on a prospective basis.
 The investor is requested to check the prevailing load structure of the scheme before investing.
 XII.
-Minimum Application Amount/switch in During NFO: 7 Minimum application amount (lumpsum): Rs.
+Minimum Application Amount/switch in Fresh Purchase (lumpsum): Rs.
 500/- and in multiples of Re.
-1/- thereafter.
-Systematic Investment Plan (SIP): Rs.
-500 and above: minimum 6 instalments.
-During ongoing offer: Fresh Purchase (lumpsum): Rs.
-500/- and in multiples of Re.
-1/-thereafter Systematic Investment Plan (SIP): Rs.
-500 and above: minimum 6 instalments.
+1/- thereafter Systematic Investment Plan (SIP): From Rs.
+500 upto Rs.
+1,000: minimum 60 instalments.
+Above Rs.
+1,000: minimum 6 instalments.
 Minimum amount for switch-in: Rs.
 500 and in multiples of Re.
 1. Two-Factor Authentication will be applicable for subscription as well as redemption transactions in the units of Mutual Fund.
 For more information, please refer SAI.
 XIII.
-Minimum Additional On Ongoing basis Purchase Amount 2027 Dat. • • • • • • • • • • • • • • • • • • • Rs.
+Minimum Additional Purchase Amount Rs.
 100/- and in multiples of Re.
 1/- thereafter.
 XIV.
-Minimum Redemption/switch out Rs.
+Minimum Redemption/switch out amount Rs.
 500 and in multiples of Re.
-0.01/- or the account balance of the investor whichever is less. amount investor whichever is less.
-XV.
-New Fund Offer Period NFO opens on: December 06, 2024 This is the period during NFO closes on: December 20, 2024 which a new scheme sells its units to the investors.
-As permitted by SEBI, NFO shall remain open for subscription for a minimum period of three (3) working days but not more than fifteen (15) calendar days.
-Any extension or change to the NFO dates will be subject to the requirement of NFO period not exceeding 15 days.
-Any changes in dates of NFO will be published through notice on AMC website i.e. www.bajajamc.com and display of such notice on the notice board at each of the official point for acceptance of transactions for the mutual fund.
-Electronic Payments including RTGS, NEFT and cheques/transfer instructions will be accepted till Friday, December 20, 2024.
-Valid Switch request received from all schemes of Bajaj Finserv Mutual Fund will be accepted if received before 3.00 p.m. on Friday, December 20, 2024.
+0.01/- or the account balance of the investor whichever is less.